-1.2 2017 MONITORING PROGRAM OBJECTIVES
+1.2 2018 MONITORING PROGRAM OBJECTIVES

-The 2017 East Helena CAMP has been developed to guide the collection of information necessary to continue assessment of groundwater quality status and trends within and downgradient of the former smelter, and to evaluate the groundwater response to and effectiveness of interim and other remedial measures implemented at the Facility in terms of reducing the migration of groundwater contaminants.
-Similar to the 2016 CAMP, the 2017 CAMP focuses on performance monitoring appropriate to the CMS phase of a RCRA

-Corrective Action remediation project (as described in Section 2).
-The following performance evaluation-specific monitoring objectives have been established for 2017:
+The 2018 East Helena CAMP has been developed to guide the collection of information necessary to continue assessment of groundwater quality status and trends within and downgradient of the former smelter, and to evaluate the groundwater response to and effectiveness of interim and other remedial measures implemented at the Facility in terms of reducing the migration of groundwater contaminants.
+Similar to the 2016 and 2017 CAMPs, the 2018 CAMP focuses on performance monitoring appropriate to the CMS phase of a RCRA Corrective Action remediation project (as described in Section 2).
+The following performance evaluation-specific monitoring objectives have been established for 2018:

-- [1] Document and track groundwater level and flow trends across the project area; - [2] Document and track groundwater chemistry trends in former smelter contaminant source areas and at the leading downgradient edge of the selenium plume, where variable trends have recently been observed, and the arsenic plume to verify the continued plume stability; and - [3] Evaluate downgradient arsenic and selenium plume stability, in terms of plume area, average plume concentrations, and location of plume centroids.
+- [1] Document and track groundwater level and flow trends across the project area; - [2] Document and track groundwater chemistry trends in former smelter contaminant source areas and at the western arsenic and selenium plume boundaries; - [3] Document and track groundwater chemistry trends sitewide and at the downgradient perimeters of the selenium and arsenic plumes; - [4] Evaluate downgradient arsenic and selenium plume stability, in terms of plume area, average plume concentrations, and location of plume centroids; and

-Additional 2017 monitoring objectives include the following:
+Additional 2018 monitoring objectives include the following:

-- [4] Collect ongoing data on residential/public water supply well water quality in the area of former smelter site impacts, to track groundwater use and provide information to water users: - [5] Evaluate surface water quality and potential interactions with the groundwater plumes, specifically any effects of surface water recharge on groundwater flow and plume migration, and surface water quality and flow in the Prickly Pear Creek realignment area; and - [6] Monitor current groundwater chemistry in CAMU area wells.
+- [5] Collect ongoing data on residential/public water supply well water quality in the area of former smelter site impacts, to track groundwater use and provide information to water users; - [6] Evaluate surface water quality and potential interactions with the groundwater plumes, specifically any effects of surface water recharge on groundwater flow and plume migration, and surface water quality and flow in the Prickly Pear Creek realignment area; and - [7] Monitor current groundwater chemistry in CAMU area wells.

-Once EPA has approved the CMS Report and a final groundwater remedy is selected for the Facility, a final remedy performance monitoring program will be developed with an optimized scope of monitoring and well network.
-It is anticipated that the optimized scope of monitoring (during both the remediation phase and the subsequent attainment phase) will involve further reduction(s) in the monitoring well network, compared with the 2017 and previous CAMPs.
-Information collected under the 2017 CAMP will be used to support the future development of the final remedy performance monitoring program, in terms of selection of wells, monitoring objectives, and performance monitoring data evaluation techniques.
+Once EPA has approved the Final CMS Report and a final groundwater remedy is selected for the Facility, a final remedy performance monitoring program will be developed as part of the CMI Work Plan, with an optimized scope of monitoring and well network.
+Information collected under the 2018 CAMP will be used to support the future development of the CMI Work Plan and the final remedy performance monitoring program, in terms of selection of wells, monitoring objectives, and performance monitoring data evaluation techniques.

-In addition to the objectives outlined above, data collected through the 2017 CAMP will also support additional data uses as needed.
-For example, data collected through the 2017 CAMP may be used to update the conceptual and numerical groundwater models, and to support implementation and administration of the East Valley Controlled Groundwater Area.
+In addition to the objectives outlined above, data collected through the 2018 CAMP will also support additional data uses as needed.
+For example, data collected through the 2018 CAMP may be used to update the conceptual and numerical groundwater models if needed, and to support implementation and administration of the East Valley Controlled Groundwater Area.

-One of the principal tools that will be used to evaluate the effectiveness of the groundwater remedial measures implemented to date at the Facility will be a performance monitoring program consisting of the following components: (1) water level trend analysis at wells throughout the monitoring well network; (2) contaminant concentration trend analysis at selected wells in contaminant source areas on the former smelter and near the leading edges of the arsenic and selenium plumes; and (3) contaminant plume stability analysis in the former smelter area, and in areas downgradient of the former smelter boundary.
-These analyses are intended to address CAMP Objectives [1] through [3] listed above, and will be conducted using groundwater data collected under this 2017 CAMP and in previous years.
+One of the principal tools that will be used to evaluate the effectiveness of the groundwater remedial measures implemented to date at the Facility will be a performance monitoring program consisting of the following components: (1) water level trend analysis at wells throughout the monitoring well network; (2) contaminant concentration trend analysis at selected wells in contaminant source areas on the former smelter, and within and near the boundaries of the arsenic and selenium plumes; and (3) contaminant plume stability analysis in the former smelter area, and in areas downgradient of the former smelter boundary.
+These analyses are intended to address CAMP Objectives [1] through [4] listed above, and will be conducted using groundwater data collected under this 2018 CAMP and in previous years.
 A detailed discussion of the performance monitoring data evaluation methods, including the monitoring wells selected for the performance monitoring, is presented in Section 2.